 In May you can travel on Mondays, Tuesdays, Fridays and Saturdays.
 June to August has catamaran connections every day of the week, while in August connections are only available on Friday, Saturday and Sunday.

 One way ticket from Split to Dubrovnik (or Dubrovnik to Split) is 190 kuna (€25), and your catamaran ride will last approximately 4 hours and 20 minutes.

 You can find more information or book your tickets online on Kapetan Luka’s website here.

 You’ll be happy to hear there are direct flights from Split to Dubrovnik (SPU – DBV) and vice versa.
 The flight takes 40-45 minutes, with most priced at $120 and above.

 It’s much easier to find a flight going from Split to Zagreb and then Dubrovnik, but this trip with a stop in Croatia’s capital will take over 2 hours, and is of course slightly more expensive.

 Bad news is that flights to Dubrovnik from Split are sporadic, so it’s impossible to provide a concrete schedule.
 Please provide your preferred travel dates in the search form below, it compares literally thousands of airlines and travel agencies so if the flight exists you can be sure you’ll find it.

 Seaplane Between Split And Dubrovnik

-European Coastal Airlines connects multiple destinations in Croatia with chartered seaplanes, giving you yet another alternative means of travel to Dubrovnik from Split.
+European Coastal Airlines connected multiple destinations in Croatia with chartered seaplanes, giving travelers a great alternative way of travel to Dubrovnik from Split.

 Private Vehicle Transfers